-Box 25.5 Clinicians Must Be Able to Recognize those at Risk for Suicide so that Time-Dependent Interventions Can Be Implemented
+Box 23.5.
+Clinicians Must Be Able to Recognize Those at Risk for Suicide So That Time-Dependent Interventions Can Be Implemented

-- 1. In those with thoughts of suicide or death, ask about suicidal intent or plans: - (a) How often do you think about suicide? - (b) Have you made any plans? - (c) Have you tried taking your life before? - (d) How do you plan to end your life? - (e) What will hold you from taking your life? - 2.
-Those patients who have suicidal intent should immediately be referred to an emergency department or urgent care for further evaluation and management.
-Appropriate steps should be taken to organize support groups from family, friends, community, religious and social organizations based on the availability of resources.
+- 1. In those with thoughts of suicide or death, ask about suicidal intent or plans: - (a) How often do you think about suicide? - (b) Have you made any plans? - (c) Have you tried taking your life before? - (d) How do you plan to end your life? - (e) What will prevent you from taking your life? - Those patients who have suicidal intent should be immediately referred to an emergency room for further evaluation.
+Appropriate steps should be taken to organize support groups from family, friends, community, and religious and social organizations based on the availability of resources.